Jeunese/jeunese.github.io/docs/get-started.md

 1. Create the content.
 1. Test and deliver the content.
 1. Analyse the documentation.

-## Before you start

-Investigate the existing tools at the company for whom you're writing documentation to see what you might be able to leverage and integrate.
-Many people are passionate about the topics you write, so link with other colleagues and communities, such as PMs and test engineers, and try to get stakeholder buy-in.

 ## 1. Do the groundwork (define your goals)